jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 ### Artificial Monsters

 There are some monsters which were magically created by mortals.
-Some are simple tools of their creators such as Warpuppets, and others are fully sentient such as Mechanids and Steelskulls.
+Some are simple tools of their creators such as War Puppets, and others are fully sentient such as Mechanids and Steelskulls.
 These sentient beings are often lost, living artifacts of the Magellians who continue to haunt their ancient ruins.
 These Magellian constructs do not have any connection to the Cthonic, but often pose as dangerous adversaries to intruders.

 One notable category of being the Magellians created are called **Miktons**.
 Miktons were created by combining a sentient mortal and animal soul, resulting in a hybrid soul that is both yellow and green.
 This combination resulted in a sentient being with all of the intelligence the sentient mortal soul held in life, but without access to any memories of its past life.
 The memories are still present in the sentient mortal soul, but the presence of the animal soul obscures these memories.

 The Magellians were never able to discover a means of binding a green soul to a construct without caveats.
 Binding yellow souls was perfected by them, and Miktons provided a solution which served them well.
 Steelskulls were not a result of soul binding at all, and solved the problem by sustaining the still living brain of the subject.

-Under this section, any monster described as "clockwork" has a jar affixed which contains its soul.
-Some monsters explicitly state their soul is contained in a jar.
-Otherwise, the default assumption for artificial monsters is that they have no jar.

 #### Flesh Mutants

-*   **Robustness:** 6
+*   **Robustness:** 5
 *   **Number appearing:** 1-8
 *   **Disposition:** Hostile
 *   **Courage:** Brave
 *   **Soul color:** Yellow
 *   **Intelligence:** Animal-like

-The Magellians attempted to enhance mortal flesh through magical means, but their early attempts backfired.
-As a result they created deformed humanoids with enormous amorphous growths.
-The flesh of these mutants is often grafted to metal.
-Flesh Mutants wander mindlessly in underground ruins unless agitated and ravenous.
-If they are provoked, they will blast their targets with elemental projectiles.
+The Magellians could harvest a green soul from a living sentient mortal, and sustain the mortal's body by binding an animal's yellow soul to it.
+The Magellians experimented with enhancing the flesh of these mortal bodies, hoping to develop living weapons.
+However, their plan backfired.
+The flesh became covered in deformed growths, and these mutants began rampaging wildly.
+These monsters became known as Flesh Mutants.
+Now, Flesh Mutants wander around Magellian ruins in search of food.
+If they are hungry or provoked, they will blast their targets with elemental projectiles.
 Flesh Mutants do not age, as a consequence of the soul binding process.
-They can survive for as long as they are able to obtain food and water.

-#### Trolls

-*   **Robustness:** 6
-*   **Number appearing:** 1-8
-*   **Disposition:** Hostile
-*   **Courage:** Brave
-*   **Soul color:** Yellow
-*   **Intelligence:** Animal-like

-Trolls are a successful attempt by the Magellians to enhance mortal flesh through magical means, by infusion with an animal soul.
-Trolls are nine feet tall, and walk with a hunch.
-They also have the ability to regenerate in the midst of combat.
-In combat, Trolls are very agile and strike with claws and teeth.
-Trolls often wander in groups outdoors aimlessly searching for sustenance.
-Trolls do not age, as a consequence of the soul binding process.
-They can survive for as long as they are able to obtain food and water.

-#### Giants

-*   **Robustness:** 8
-*   **Number appearing:** 1-4
-*   **Disposition:** Hostile
-*   **Courage:** Brave
-*   **Soul color:** Yellow
-*   **Intelligence:** Animal-like

-Giants are a successful attempt by the Magellians to enhance mortal flesh through magical means, by infusion with an animal soul.
-They were intended as beasts of burden who could perform tasks more suitable for a humanoid form.
-They stand at eleven feet tall and are capable of fighting with clubs.
-Giants often wander in groups outdoors aimlessly searching for sustenance.
-Giants do not age, as a consequence of the soul binding process.
 They can survive for as long as they are able to obtain food and water.

 #### Steelskulls